SilvanaRuiz/TFM/README.md

-# TFM
-This repository contains the code used in my master´s degree final project.
-Identification of Suicide Risk Factors in the penitentiary population
+# Identification of Suicide Risk Factors in the penitentiary population
+This repository contais the code used to analyze and generate a machine learning model based on blending techniques that aims to classify scuide risk in spanish prisioners.